-For night photography, you want to avoid star trail in your pictures.
-Because the shutter is open from a few seconds to a few minutes, you might end up getting lines in a circular motion—this is star trail.
+For night photography, you want to avoid star trails in your pictures.
+Because the shutter is open from a few seconds to a few minutes, you might end up getting lines in a circular motion—this is a star trail.
 To avoid this, you’ll want to follow some night photography basics.

 Shutter Speed for Night Photography

 500/focal length = the time you can have the shutter open without getting star trail

 I.E. If you’re shooting a picture with a lens at 24mm focal length, then you take 500 divided by 24 and you’ll get 20.83333—which is 21 when rounded.
 This means that you can have the shutter open for AT MOST 21 seconds before you start to see any star trails.

 ISO for Night Photography